 However, a qualitative assessment of whether any particular relationship could affect a Director's independence will override these considerations.
-The materiality of the interest, position, association or relationship will also be assessed to determine whether it might interfere with, or might reasonably be seen to interfere with, the Director's capacity to bring an independent judgement to bear on issues before the Board and to act in the best interests of the Group and its securityholders generally.
+The materiality of the interest, position, association or relationship will also be assessed to determine whether it might interfere with, or might reasonably be seen to interfere with, the Director's capacity to bring an independent judgement to bear on issues before the Board and to act in the best interests of the Group and its securityholders generally, rather than in the interests of an individual securityholder or other party.